SamidyFR/Guides/docs/reverse-cai-guide.md

 *   Using a **burner account** is a good idea to avoid any potential fuss.
 *   **Manual extraction** is slower but much less likely to raise flags than using automated bots to scrape data.

-> **Warning:** c.ai has updated their API endpoints, which means this section is completely useless.
-Don't bother following.

 ### *OOC (Out Of Character) Commands*

 You can ask OOC-Chan for information about the scenario and the character by using the standard (OOC:) format, which is based of the format used in RP chats to chat on a meta-level about the scenario - and the rest of the discussion is assumed to be IC (In Character).
 This usually provides control of what happens in the scenario, and allows you to gain access to information that is normally hidden IC.